isaac-sim/IsaacLab/docs/source/tutorials/00_sim/launch_app.rst

 in our envars, CLI args such as ``--livestream`` take precedence in determining behavior.
 The process can be killed by pressing ``Ctrl+C`` in the launching terminal.

-Finally, we will examine passing arguments to :class:`~omni.isaac.kit.SimulationApp` through :class:`~app.AppLauncher`:
+Finally, we will examine passing arguments to :class:`~isaacsim.simulation_app.SimulationApp` through :class:`~app.AppLauncher`:

 .. code-block:: console